kantarjiev/BAMRU-Org/docs/contributing.md

 Contributing
 ------------

-Please refer to each project's style guidelines and guidelines for submitting patches and additions.
-In general, we follow the "fork-and-pull" Git workflow.
+We follow the "fork-and-pull" Git workflow.

  1. Fork the repo on GitHub
  2. Commit changes to a branch in your fork
- 3. Pull request "upstream" with your changes
+ 3. Make sure you include passing tests for your code
- 4. Merge changes in to "upstream" repo
+ 4. Send a pull request "upstream" with your changes

 NOTE: Be sure to merge the latest from "upstream" before making a pull request!

 Using Git and GitHub
 --------------------

-Here are some reference docs re: Git and GitHub:
+Here are some reference docs for Git and GitHub:

 ## NVIE branching model